The sinking of HMS Sheffield during the Falklands War is remembered in Portsmouth

-The sinking of the HMS Sheffield during the Falklands War is remembered in Portsmouth
+Royal Navy: Sinking of HMS Sheffield during the Falklands War is remembered in Portsmouth

 Members of the crew of HMS Sheffield who lost their lives during the Falklands War have been remembered in Portsmouth this week.

 The crew of the Sheffield fought for almost four hours to save the ship before Captain James ‘Sam’ Salt ordered them to abandon ship.
-Flooding caused Sheffield to roll over and sink on May 10 1982.
-She was the first British ship to be lost in enemy action since World War Two, and the first of four British ships sunk by the Argentine air force in the Falklands War.
+Flooding caused Sheffield to roll over and sink on May 10, 1982.
+She was the first British ship to be lost in enemy action since the Second World War, and the first of four British ships sunk by the Argentine air force in the Falklands War.

 Two Falklands veterans who served on HMS Sheffield also paid tribute to the shipmates they lost at the Standing With Giants art installation at Fort Nelson.

-John Galway and David Atkinson were both on the ship when it was hit by an Argentine missile during the Falklands War and forty-one years later and the pair laid crosses with the names of those who were killed in action at the feet of 20 naval silhouettes.
+John Galway and David Atkinson were both on the ship when it was hit by an Argentine missile during the Falklands War and 41 years later the pair laid crosses with the names of those who were killed in action at the feet of 20 naval silhouettes.

 David Atkinson, 66, who was a Leading Radio Operator on HMS Sheffield, made the crosses with the names of every man lost 41 years ago on the ship.

-Standing With Giants is a community project, set up by artist, Dan Barton, and a group of local volunteers who create large-scale art installations using recycled building materials.
+Standing With Giants is a community project, set up by artist Dan Barton and a group of volunteers who create large-scale art installations using recycled building materials.
 Created to mark the 40th anniversary of the conflict in 2022, the installation at Fort Nelson is the first time it has been seen in the south.

 To complement the art installation Fort Nelson is also staging an exhibition – Falklands 40: What Portsmouth Saw – which tells some of the personal stories of homecomings to Portsmouth after the conflict.